 2. Obelisk on Killiney Hill

 Killiney Hill is one of my favourite places to go with the kids – a brisk walk up the hill to get air and exercise, and an incredible view from the top.
 The Obelisk has always been a source of mystery for the kids – what is it, why was it built, and what’s inside?
-You can’t go into it – except now you can.
-But only on Thursday afternoons, as part of DLR Summer of Heritage.
+You can’t go into it normally but during summer you can – details here.

 We climbed the steps and went out onto the balcony (I’m sure it has another, more Obelisk-y name) and took some photos, then went back in to inspect the interior.
 Apart from a fireplace, there’s absolutely nothing in there whatsoever, but it scratched an itch, and the kids left happy to have seen inside.